simolus3/drift/docs/docs/Platforms/web.md

 └── sqlite3.wasm
 ```

-{% block "blocks/alert" title="Serving wasm files" color="info" %}
+!!! info "Serving wasm files"

     For browsers to accept the `sqlite3.wasm` file, it must be served with
     `Content-Type: application/wasm`.
     `flutter run` does this by default, but some webservers might not.
 After
     deploying your app to the web, check that your server is configured to send the
     correct `Content-Type` header for wasm files.
-{% endblock %}

 #### Additional headers